-With a platform on which he can rely, Francis had positioned Gymshark to execute a …
+With a platform on which he could rely, Francis positioned Gymshark to continue scaling a …

 Born in the age of social media, Gymshark is a brand built in large part on creating meaningful connections that endure.
 One way the company does this is with its brand ambassadors; fitness icons with millions of raving social media followers.